Samaa-Hazem2001/RSA_Cryptography_Cryptanalysis/README.md

 Using python language, it is a system for chat through sockets, using RSA algorithm to encrypt/decrypt the chat texts between two users, then making cryptanalysis for RSA breaking

 ## Before Run
-1-download anaconda
+1-Download anaconda

-  for windows:
+  For windows:

     https://docs.anaconda.com/anaconda/install/windows/

-  for linux:
+  For linux:

     https://docs.anaconda.com/anaconda/install/linux/

-3-download sympy from anaconda
+3-Download sympy from anaconda:

     open Vscode from anaconda

     in the terminal write:

       conda install sympy

       then press(y)